Overview

 The Complete Blood Count (CBC) is one of the most popular blood tests, which counts white blood cells (WBCs), red blood cells (RBCs), and platelets.
 Certain antibiotics, particularly those used to treat bacterial infections, can alter the body’s immunological response and white blood cell count.

-White Blood Cells (WBCs): Antibiotics may increase white blood cells (WBCs) as a result of the body’s reaction to the treated infection.
-This can make it appear as if an infection is still present when it is actually clearing.
+White Blood Cells (WBCs): Antibiotics may increase white blood cells (WBCs) due to the body’s reaction to the treated infection.
+This can make it appear like an infection is still present when it is clearing.

-Red Blood Cells (RBCs): Some antibiotics, particularly long-term ones, can decrease RBC count, which may be misconstrued as anemia.
+Red Blood Cells (RBCs): Some antibiotics, particularly long-term ones, can decrease RBC count, which may be misconstrued as anaemia.

 In short, if you’re scheduled for a CBC, you should talk to your doctor about waiting a few days after stopping antibiotics to ensure reliable findings.